FBoucher/stream-projects/Streams/2020-09-02-Stream125-GitHub-maintenance.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is doing some GitHub maintenance, sorting issues, merging Pull Requests (PR) from dependabot and the community.
+This last one will add two new frontend to the project AzUrlShortener PowerShell and SharePoint.

 📺 - Twitch archive - stream no.125